watem-sedem/watem-sedem/docs/output.rst

 * part2: the relative amount of outgoing sediment/water to the second target pixel.
 Togheter with part1 the sum must be 1.
 * distance2: the distance (in m) between the sourcepixel and the second target pixel

-The routing table is only generated when `write routing table = 1`.
+The routing table is only generated when :ref:`write routing table = 1 <writerouting>`.

 .. _missingroutingtxt: